-The Children and Social Work Act 2017, which received Royal Assent on 27 April, creates a new body, Social Work England (SWE), which will regulate social workers in England.
+The Children and Social Work Act 2017, which received Royal Assent on Thursday 27 April 2017, provides for the creation of a new body, Social Work England (SWE), which will regulate social workers in England.
 Implementation timescales are uncertain at this stage, but we have been working constructively with colleagues in Government as they begin work to establish the new regulator.

 This change will in due course have a significant impact on the HCPC's operations, income and expenditure.
-Social workers in England represent over a guarter of our total registrants; income from social workers was £8m in 2016-17 and is budgeted to be £8.5m in 2017-18.
+Social workers in England represent over a quarter of our total registrants; income from social workers was £8m in 2016-17 and is budgeted to be £8.5m in 2017-18.

-The loss of income will be offset by a reduction in our direct, variable costs, including the fees and travel costs of the members of FTP panels hearing social workers' cases, and related legal advice.
-However there will be a gap between the loss of income and the reduction in direct costs, and we will review the impact of this and our options to close that gap as the details of the government's plans emerge.
+The loss of income will be offset by a reduction in our direct, variable costs, including the fees and travel costs of the members of FTP panels hearing social workers' cases, and related legal costs.
+However fixed costs such as rent and rates may not be easily reduced.
+There will be a gap between the loss of income and the reduction in costs, and we will review the impact of this and our options to close that gap as the details of the government's plans emerge.
 We anticipate that the costs of the transfer of functions will be funded by a grant from the government, as it would be inappropriate for those costs to be borne by our remaining registrants.